 - 1. On the Main tab, expand Local Traffic, and then click Profiles. - 2.
 On the Menu bar, from the Protocol menu, click TCP. - 3.
 Click the Create button. - 4.
 In the Name box, type a name for this profile.
 In our example, we type weblogic-tcp-lan. - 5.
 From the Parent Profile list, select tcp-lan-optimized. - 6.
-In the Idle Timeout row, click the Custom box, and then type 1800 in the Seconds box. - 7.
-Modify any of the other settings as applicable for your network.
-In our example, we leave the settings at their default levels. - 8.
-Click the Repeat button. - 9.
+Modify any of the settings as applicable for your network.
+In our example, we leave the settings at their default levels. - 7.
+Click the Repeat button. - 8.
 Type a unique name for this profile.
-We use weblogic-tcp-wan. - 10.
-From the Parent Profile list, select tcp-wan-optimized. - 11.
-In the Idle Timeout row, click the Custom box, and then type 1800 in the Seconds box. - 12.
-Modify any of the other settings as applicable for your network.
-In our example, we leave the settings at their default levels. - 13.
+We use weblogic-tcp-wan. - 9.
+From the Parent Profile list, select tcp-wan-optimized. - 10.
+Modify any of the settings as applicable for your network.
+In our example, we leave the settings at their default levels. - 11.
 Click the Finished button.